AIDTLab-DAU/AIDTLab-DAU.github.io/_pages/4-archive.md

 title: Archive
 permalink: /archive/
 image: CUK_4Seasons.jpg
-description: Archive of events, memories and achievements of the Network Science Lab at the Catholic University of Korea
+description: Archive of events, memories and achievements of the AI Digital Twin Lab, Dong-A University of Korea
 ---

 <h5>Table of Contents</h5>